 In the first stage, the model receives the original question and image, and determines whether additional knowledge is required to answer the question.
 If so, the model generates one or more textual queries; otherwise, it outputs nothing.
 These queries are then processed by the retriever to obtain the top-k results.
 In the second stage, the original question, image, and the retrieved top-k results are concatenated as input to the model for final answer generation.
 The complete workflow is illustrated in Figure 2. \item \textbf{Multi-turn augmentation (Task 3):} The knowledge augmentation process in Task 3 is similar to that of Task 2, with the main difference being that Task 3 involves multi-turn dialogue, as opposed to the single-turn setting in Task 2.
-In each turn, the model can decide whether additional external knowledge is needed for the current question. \end{itemize} This flexible tool-usage strategy enables the model to acquire relevant knowledge according to its actual needs, thereby maximizing its exploration capabilities within limited resources and minimizing the introduction of noise.
+Thus, we provide historical questions and answers as part of the reference information.
+The VLLM itself determines whether and how to use this historical data, allowing it to leverage past interactions to potentially enhance its understanding and response quality. \end{itemize} This flexible tool-usage strategy enables the model to acquire relevant knowledge according to its actual needs, thereby maximizing its exploration capabilities within limited resources and minimizing the introduction of noise.